Henry Silverman: Early career (1965-1990)

 Silverman began his career in business as an assistant to Steve Ross, who was then assembling the future Warner Communications.
 Silverman had graduated from Williams College with a BA in Art History in 1961 and spent the following three years earning a JD from the University of Pennsylvania, where he graduated in 1964.
 Silverman left the job with Ross, which had been secured by Silverman's father, a well known businessman himself, to join White, Weld & Company an investment banking firm.

 After a short stint in investment banking, Silverman pursued a number of entrepreneurial ventures in the late 1960s and through the 1970s.
 In 1984, Silverman joined Reliance Group Holdings, which was run by corporate raider Saul Steinberg.
-Silverman then served as president and CEO of Telemundo, the Spanish-language television network from 1986 through 1990.
+Silverman then was president and CEO of Telemundo, the Spanish-language television network from 1986 through 1990.
 While at Reliance, Silverman acquired Days Inn, the US hotel chain in a $590 million deal.
 Silverman is estimated to have made a $125 million profit on the sale of Days Inn.

 In 1990, Silverman accepted a position as partner at Blackstone Group, a private equity firm.
 However his tenure at Blackstone was cut short because of litigation between Prudential Insurance, one of Blackstone's largest investors, over a Steinberg deal in which Silverman had been involved.
 In 1991, he left to head Hospitality Franchise Systems, an investment of Blackstone's that Silverman had overseen.
 He would later build HFS into Cendant Corporation.